d-joshi/CS-Jokes/README.md

-# csjokes - CMPSC 475 Assignment
+# csjokes -
+ cmpsc 475 at PSH